maueroats/teaching/content/intermediate-cs/ch07/exercises-1.md

 Exercises:

-1. `hypotenuse`: Given two sides of a right triangle, return the length of the third side.
+1. `hypotenuse`: Given two legs of a right triangle, return the length of the third side.

 2. `slope`: Given the x and y coordinates of two points (x1,y1) and (x2,y2) - in that order - return the slope of the line between those points.
 (OK if it does not work for vertical lines.)